alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_06/Module06-Part-3_UML-1/06_03_01-UML_Common_Components/06-151/06-151_UML_Stages_of_Development_where_UML_is _utilized.md.md

 ![Package Diagrams Example](./06-151_IMG6.png)

+**Usage**

-**When to Use**: When organizing code architecture or planning modularization
+When organizing code architecture or planning modularization

 **Purpose**

-- Visualize code organization and dependencies
+- Visualise code organisation and dependencies
 - Identify opportunities to reduce coupling
 - Plan code library extraction
 - Document system structure for new team members

 **Example Scenario**
-Analyzing a monolithic application to identify components that could be extracted into microservices or separate libraries.
+Analysing a monolithic application to identify components that could be extracted into microservices or separate libraries.

 **Benefits**